1998 United States embassy bombings: Motivation and preparation

 The bombings were scheduled for August 7, the eighth anniversary of the arrival of U.S. troops in Saudi Arabia during the early stages of the Persian Gulf War, likely a choice by Osama bin Laden.

-When bin Laden’s bodyguard asked him after the attacks whether so many victims were really necessary, he replied referring to al-Qaeda’s 1996 and 1998 fatwas declaring war on America and Israel: “We warned the whole world what would happen to the friends of America.
-We weren’t responsible for any victims from the minute we warned those countries.”
-In the second half of 1999, Osama bin Laden spoke to a crowd of graduates from a training camp in Afghanistan about the attacks and explained the reasons for targeting the Nairobi embassy.
-Bin Laden said Operation Restore Hope in Somalia was directed from the Nairobi embassy and claimed the lives of 30,000 Muslims, the Southern Sudanese rebel leader John Garang was supported from there and it was the largest American Intelligence center in East Africa.
+When bin Laden's bodyguard asked him after the attacks whether so many victims were really necessary, he replied referring to al-Qaeda's 1996 and 1998 fatwas declaring war on America and Israel: "We warned the whole world what would happen to the friends of America.
+We weren't responsible for any victims from the minute we warned those countries."

 Attacks and casualties

 On August 7 between 10:30 a.m. and 10:40 a.m. local time (3:30–3:40 a.m.
 EDT), suicide bombers in trucks loaded with explosives parked outside the embassies in Dar es Salaam and Nairobi, and almost simultaneously detonated.
-213 people were killed in the Nairobi blast, while 11 were killed in Dar es Salaam.
+A total of 213 people were killed in the Nairobi blast, while 11 were killed in Dar es Salaam.
 An estimated 4,000 in Nairobi were wounded, and another 85 in Dar es Salaam.
 Seismological readings analyzed after the bombs indicated energy of between 3 and 17 ST of high-explosive material.
 Although the attacks were directed at U.S. facilities, the vast majority of casualties were local citizens of the two African countries.
-Twelve Americans were killed, including two Central Intelligence Agency employees in the Nairobi embassy, Tom Shah (aka Uttamilal Thomas Shah) and Molly Huckaby Hardy, and one U.S. Marine, Sergeant Jesse "Nathan" Aliganga, a Marine Security Guard at the Nairobi embassy.
+Twelve Americans were killed, including two Central Intelligence Agency employees in the Nairobi embassy, Tom Shah (aka Uttamlal Thomas Shah) and Molly Huckaby Hardy, and one U.S. Marine, Sergeant Jesse "Nathan" Aliganga, a Marine Security Guard at the Nairobi embassy.
 U.S. Army Sergeant Kenneth Ray Hobson II was one of the 12 Americans killed in the attack.

 While Azzam drove the Toyota Dyna quickly toward the Nairobi embassy along with Mohamed Rashed Daoud Al-Owhali, local security guard Benson Okuku Bwaku was warned to open the gate immediately and fired upon when he refused to comply.
 Al-Owhali threw a stun grenade at embassy guards before exiting the vehicle and running off.
 Osama bin Laden later offered the explanation that it had been Al-Owhali's intention to leap out and shoot the guards to clear a path for the truck, but that he had left his pistol in the truck and subsequently ran off.
 As Bwaku radioed to Marine Post One for backup, the truck detonated.